Struggling to import, store and sell products in China without a local entity?

 Strategic Warehousing in China: When will you need it, and which warehouse should you choose?

-In case that you do not have an immediate client for your products or your client is not able to accept and store your products, you may want to consider setting up a warehouse in China to support inventory, your online shop and e-commerce platform sales.
+In case you do not have an immediate client for your products, or your client is not able to accept and store your products, you may want to consider setting up a warehouse in China to support inventory, your online shop and e-commerce platform sales.
+This solution applies to sales within China and is not intended for cross-border e-commerce operations.

 In case you need warehousing services in China, several types of warehousing are available – based on your needs: